Cyb3rC3lt/CrackMapExec-Modules/README.md

 **Returning Domain Computers**

 This example shows an example of specifying an incorrect group name 'Computers' and the error handling in place.
-Then a correct computers group named 'Domain Computers' being specified.
+Then it shows the output of when a correct computers group named 'Domain Computers' is specified.
+Here you can now easily verify if your **RBCD** machine EVILPC was successfully added or not.

 <img alt="da" src="/images/COMPUTERS.jpg"/>